euphoric-hardware/riscv-functional-sim/README.md

 ## Goals

+We want to build a RISC-V instruction set simulator (ISS) from first principles.

+### Support Many Modes of Operation

+We want to support all these modes both as top and as a library.

+- **Master**: ISS executes a binary directly
+  - As library: still master, but can be controlled by custom top.
+Can dump traces into buffer for top to analyze.
+Can checkpoint / restore / rewind.
+Can emulate time from external source (e.g. sampled RTL simulation, uArch perf model).
+- **Ganged / CoSim**: ISS executes a binary and emulates all arch state, but not as strict master.
+It receives arch events from RTL simulation and determines whether the next instruction group to commit in RTL sim is legal and matches the expected commit from the ISS.
+  - There is a big range of what RTL is verified in ganged simulation based on which SoC components are simulated in the ISS exactly vs simply 'believed' from RTL simulation.
+For instance, a DMA engine can be modeled exactly in the ISS, or the transactions to/from the DMA engine in RTL can be simply replayed in the ISS (eliding verification of the DMA engine's behavior itself).
+- **Slave**: ISS acts as a trace ingester from RTL sim / trace of another execution
+  - All SoC components and arch state are still modeled.
+The trace can contain partial information about the SoC (e.g. only the core / DRAM state can be reconstructed).
+  - In this mode, the ISS is used as a library and the top-level peeks the reconstructed arch state as needed (e.g. for trace-driven profiling / flamegraph construction)
+- **Other things**: There are a bunch of other usecases and features we wish to support
+  - **Checkpoint / restore**:
+  - Trace analysis
+  - Sampled simulation
+  - **Instruction generation**: for DV or fuzzing
+  - **Formal equivalence checking**: similar to [riscv-formal](https://github.com/YosysHQ/riscv-formal)
+  - RTL generation (for a simple single-cycle core model)
+  - Coverage analysis (given a trace, code path coverage within the ISS + inst level coverage)

 - Automate the generation of instruction interpretation logic
+  - Avoid hand-written ISA implementations (like in spike or qemu)
+  - Use a formal ISA spec (maybe Sail, maybe something else) to generate
 - It should have a basic top that works like Spike, but it should also be a library where users can write their own top
     - Ganged-simulation, trace generation, sampling (checkpointing), trace-execution mode(?)
 - Cleanup the weird coroutine stuff in FESVR